All the ways a neck gaiter is a multifunctional wonder

-It goes under a couple of different names—buff, neck gaiter, neck gaiter or, even worse, “multifunctional headwear”.
-Whatever you call it, though, this garment is a tube of elastic fabric that you can wear in lots of different ways.
+It goes under a couple of different names—neck gaiter, neckwarmer, or perhaps “multifunctional headwear.”
+You may even hear references to trademarked products made by Original Buff SA, one of the main brands that makes these articles of clothing.
+Whatever you call it, this garment is a tube of elastic fabric that you can wear in lots of different ways.

-The name comes from one of the main brands that makes them, but most outdoor sports companies have their own take on this versatile accessory.
-Buffs come in a variety of materials, thicknesses, and sizes.
-Most people get by just fine with a lightweight polyester one, but you can also get high-end Merino wool options, and even thick weatherproof ones.
+These versatile accessories come in a variety of materials, thicknesses, and sizes.
+Most people get by just fine with a lightweight polyester one, but you can also get high-end merino wool options, and even thick weatherproof ones.

 As the name neck gaiter suggests, they’re most commonly used to protect the gap around your neck from the cold and wind, but they can do a lot more than that.

-The main purpose of a buff is to keep you wrapped up—and there are lots of ways you can do that.
+The main purpose of a neck gaiter is to keep you wrapped up—and there are lots of ways you can do that.
 When it’s cold, you can use it to cover any exposed skin in your neck area.
 And if it’s really cold, you can go all-in and wear it as a balaclava.
-The buff’s flexibility is really great here: depending on what you need, it can be everything from a commuter’s light scarf to part of a polar explorer’s wardrobe.
+The gaiter’s flexibility is really great here: depending on what you need, it can be everything from a commuter’s light scarf to part of a polar explorer’s wardrobe.

 But, it’s not just useful in the cold.
-A buff also keeps the sun off you when it’s warm.
-There are lots of buffs out there that have SPF protection, sometimes even equivalent to 50—and it won’t rub off like sunscreen.
+A neck gaiter also keeps the sun off you when it’s warm.
+There are lots of versions out there that have SPF protection, sometimes even equivalent to 50—and they won’t rub off like sunscreen.
 In Indonesia, most of the motorbike taxi drivers wear one pulled up over the back of their neck to keep the sun away.

 Falling asleep when you’re traveling can be a challenge, but a good sleeping mask can make it easier.
-I’ve learned how to use a buff for exactly this purpose.
+I’ve learned how to use a neck gaiter for exactly this purpose.
 It’s soft and wraps totally over my head, so it doesn’t come free even if I move around.
-Plus, a neck buff keeps my earbuds in place so I can listen to music or just tune out the noise of other people.
+Plus, the fit keeps my earbuds in place so I can listen to music or just tune out the noise of other people.

-The only potential downside is that buffs made from lighter material won’t block out 100 percent of the light.
-If you need it to be pitch-black for you to sleep, roll or fold your neck buff so your eyes are covered by a couple of layers of fabric.
+The only potential downside is that gaiters made from lighter material won’t block out 100 percent of the light.
+If you need it to be pitch-black for you to sleep, roll or fold your neckwarmer so your eyes are covered by a couple of layers of fabric.
 The alternative is to just go with a heavier one.

 Hair can be a real pain when it starts getting in your face.
-A buff can double as a scrunchie, headband, or headscarf as you need.
+A neck gaiter can double as a scrunchie, headband, or headscarf as you need.
 When my fringe starts to get a bit long, I often use mine as a headband when I’m hiking.

 Sometimes you just need something to clean yourself up—a tissue, a towel, anything, really—and there is nothing.

-I don’t want to admit the number of times I’ve blown my nose in my buff when there’s been nothing else to use.
-But when it comes down to it, a buff is just a washable rag.
+I don’t want to admit the number of times I’ve blown my nose in my neckwarmer when there’s been nothing else to use.
+But when it comes down to it, this piece of cloth is just a washable rag.
 It’ll make for a great emergency handkerchief so you don’t have to launch a snot-rocket or blow your nose on the hem of your t-shirt.

-Best of all, there’s no penalty to carrying a buff.
+Best of all, there’s no penalty to carrying a neck gaiter.
 They’re lightweight and pack down small.
 You can stash one in your everyday or travel bag and just forget about it.
 You won’t even notice it’s there—until you need it, and it saves the day.

 Make an arm sling

-Depending on how many buffs you have on hand, you can make a sling for children or adults.
-Only one will do for kids (place it around the head and injured arm and open the buff around the elbow for better support), but you’ll need two for adults.
-Knot two buffs together and put one around the person’s neck.
-Use the other one to hold the injured arm and open the buff around the elbow to provide support.
+Depending on how many gaiters you have on hand, you can make a sling for children or adults.
+Only one will do for kids (place it around their head and injured arm and open the cloth around the elbow for better support), but you’ll need two for adults.
+Knot two together and put one around the person’s neck.
+Use the other one to hold the injured arm and open the cloth around the elbow to provide support.

 Stop the bleeding

-If you’re ever in need of pressure to stop a limb from bleeding, all you’ll need is a stick and a neck buff to create a makeshift tourniquet.
-Put the buff around the arm or leg and just above the wound.
-Place the stick under the buff and turn it in place as many times as necessary to tighten the grip.
+If you’re ever in need of pressure to stop a limb from bleeding, all you’ll need is a stick and a neckwarmer to create a makeshift tourniquet.
+Put the gaiter around the arm or leg and just above the wound.
+Place the stick under the cloth and turn it in place as many times as necessary to tighten the grip.

 Support sprained wrists, knees, and ankles

-A no-brainer really—tie the buff around the injured joint two to three times to keep it in place and limit mobility.
+A no-brainer really—tie the neck gaiter around the injured joint two to three times to keep it in place and limit mobility.

 Craft an emergency bag strap